Saturday, December 13, 2025

 These passages serve as a powerful illustration of the contrasting natures of the Old Covenant of the Law and the New Covenant of Grace.
 The Lord’s rebuke of the disciples' vengeful spirit highlights His mission to save, not to condemn.
 These remind us, who are saved by grace through faith, and are made a new creation by the process of spiritual rebirth, that under grace we have a mission of love, and a spirit of patience, not of vengeance - even in the face of rejection.

 In this scene we watch James and John, inspired by the Old Testament figure Elijah, wanting to call fire down from heaven in a spirit of vengeance when their message was rejected.
 Hence, the Lord Jesus rebuked them, stating, "You do not know what manner of spirit you are of.
 For the Son of Man did not come to destroy men's lives but to save them".
 A "law-based" mindset, seeks to punish rejection.
-In contrast, as manifest by the Lord’s rebuke, He represents the "grace-based" heart of the New Covenant, which seeks to save all people.
+In contrast, as manifest by the Lord’s rebuke, He is the "grace-based" heart of the New Covenant, who seeks to save all people.

 These passages call all today's believers to examine their own hearts and motives.
 These urge people to ask if their actions are motivated by a desire to punish those who reject their message of truth or by God's grace to love, serve, and save them.
 The true Gospel of the Grace of God reminds that instead of wanting to bring down judgment, we should depend on God's grace to bring life and salvation to others, just as we are saved.
 When rejected, the Lord Jesus - the person of Grace reminds us to shake the dust off our feet, and move on in the spirit of compassion and love.